 Nurturing Yoga is variation of Hatha.
 These sessions are ideal for beginners, anyone suffering from injuries or just looking to nurture their bodies!

 ‘Vinyasa’ translates to ‘flow’.
-This is breath synchronised with movement.
+This is breath synchronised with movement, similar to Ashtanga Yoga.
 Our Vinyasa yoga classes will guide you through a variety of postures that incorporate the power of breath.
 Inhale and exhale as you transition from one posture to the next without interruption.
 This continuous flow can be a challenge for beginners but it’s perfect if you’re looking for a chance to develop.
 If you’re new to yoga, we suggest trying a few slower classes before Vinyasa to get to know the essential postures.

 Slow Flow & Beginners Vinyasa are two variations on Vinyasa Yoga - perfect for students who want to take it a little slower but enjoy the fluidity of Vinyasa.